semaphoreci/docs/docs/ci-cd-environment/configure-self-hosted-agent.md

 ---
-description: This guide describes how to configure a self-hosted agent and the various different configuration options.
+Description: This guide describes the various different configuration options for how to configure a self-hosted agent.
 ---

 # Configuring a self-hosted agent
 !!! beta "Self-hosted agents - closed beta"
     Self-hosted agents are in closed beta.
-If you would like to run Semaphore agents in your infrastructure, please [contact us and share your use case](https://semaphoreci.com/contact).
+If you would like to run Semaphore agents on your infrastructure, please [contact us and share your use case](https://semaphoreci.com/contact).
 Our team will get back to you as soon as possible.

-The agent can be configured in two ways:
+An agent can be configured in two ways:

-- command line arguments
+- using command line arguments
-- configuration file, using the `--config-file /path/to/config.yaml` parameter
+- using a configuration file with the `--config-file /path/to/config.yaml` parameter

 Both ways can be used at the same time, but command line arguments take precedence over the configuration file.